sgrubert/Serious-Game-Framework/README.md

-Copyright (c) 2014 Simon Grubert & Marko Kajzer, Advanced Community Information Systems (ACIS) Group, Chair of Computer Science 5 (Databases & Information Systems), RWTH Aachen University, Germany All rights reserved.
+Copyright (c) 2014 Simon Grubert & Marko Kajzer, Advanced Community Information Systems (ACIS) Group, Chair of Computer Science 5 (Databases & Information Systems), RWTH Aachen University, Germany.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: